 White bait will start making it’s way onto the flats.
 This will get the fish more aggressive and in a feeding frenzy.
-The red fish will get schooled up and we can get on schools of big bull red fish in ankle to knee deep water!
-These large schools can be anywhere from 100-500 red fish strong.
+The Redfish will get schooled up and we can get on schools of big bull Redfish!
+These large schools can be anywhere from 100-500 Redfish strong.
 These fish are prowling the flats in search of food and eating everything in their path!
 This can make for exciting non stop action!

-The snook are creeping out of their winter time retreats and feeding aggressively!
+The Snook are creeping out of their winter time retreats and feeding aggressively!
 They will start making their way onto the flats and towards the passes.
 Snook start showing up on the beach as the weather warms up.
-Night time top water bites can be sensational and the dock light fishing can be stellar!
+Night time top water bites can be sensational!

 Bait fish will start to follow the warmer water north.
-Stalking the bait fish are tarpon, king fish, bonita, mackerel, sharks, cobia, bull reds and triple tail.
-This type of trip depends on the winds and skill level of the paddler for kayak trips.
-For trips in the 23′ Hanson, can find the best action of the day and the bite that follows.
-For a bunch of different options give me a shout on my cell 727 459-5899 or email me at email@example.com and we will make plans!
+Stalking the bait fish are Tarpon, Kingfish, Bonita, Mackerel, sharks, Cobia, bull Reds and Tripletail.
+By fishing from the 26′ Yellowfin, we can find the best action of the day and the bite that follows.
+For a bunch of different options, give my wife Heather a call at 1 (941) 253-6512 while I am on the water, or email me at email@example.com and we will make plans!

-The 23′ Hanson can get you right in the thick of the action, with the ability to cover more area, and take advantage of the hot bite of Tarpon, Permit, Amberjack, Redfish, and Snook this time a year.
+The 26′ Yellowfin can get you right in the thick of the action, with the ability to cover a large area, and take advantage of the hot bite of Tarpon, Permit, Amberjack, Redfish, Snook, Snapper, Tripletail, and African Pomano this time a year.
 The Big Shark bite is also active this time of year.
 As always, those looking to hook up a big Goliath, Summer is the perfect time.

 With the cooler temperatures the fish know winter is coming and they will be fattening up!
 They will be moving towards their winter time hide outs.
 This is the “Transition time”!